Agapemonites: Smyth-Pigott at Agapemone

 Following Smyth-Pigott's death in 1927, the sect gradually declined until the last member, Ruth, died in 1956.
 Her funeral in 1956 was the only time when outsiders were admitted to the chapel.

-Smyth-Pigott's grand daughter, Margaret Campbell, recalled that her grandmother (Ruth Preece) had warned her that there were many stories made up about Smyth-Pigott but that he was a 'good man'.
-Campbell argued that Smyth-Pigott, or Beloved as he was known, did not have affairs although he did have two bigamous wives.
+Smyth-Pigott's granddaughter, Margaret Campbell, recalled that her grandmother (Ruth Preece) had warned her that there were many stories made up about Smyth-Pigott but that he was a 'good man'.
+Campbell argued that Smyth-Pigott, or Beloved as he was known, did not have affairs, although he did have two bigamous wives.
 She claimed that both wives were happy with the arrangement (one being older and unable to have children) and that the sect had to be viewed as of its time, emerging shortly after religious emancipation in the 1830s.
 It allowed many rich women an alternative lifestyle to their other options of governess or wife and they lived in luxury at the Agapemone in Somerset until their death.
 She recalled growing up at the cult as a very happy experience in an interview to the Henley Standard in 2016, shortly before her death.
 Campbell argued that Beloved had once given a sermon in which he said, 'Christ is no longer here (pointing skywards) but here (pointing to his chest),' thereby expounding the central Christian doctrine of Christ within every Christian and that this had been twisted by the media for their own aims.
 Kate Barlow deftly dispels rumours of a 'revolving stage of virgins' as described by one newspaper at the time as myth in her memoir 'The Abode of Love' and details many interesting aspects of the cult such as its own signature tea served at 4pm every day.

 Books about the sect

-The Abode of Love by Aubrey Menen – "an appallingly inaccurate popular account" according to one review – is a novelisation of the history of the Agapemonites under Prince's leadership.
+The Abode of Love by Aubrey Menen is a novelisation of the history of the Agapemonites under Prince's leadership.

-In 2006 Smyth-Pigott's granddaughter, Kate Barlow, published an account of life as a child with her family in the sect.
-The book includes family photographs and details of conversations she had as a child with the then elderly sect members.
+A second book called The Abode of Love was written by Smyth-Pigott's granddaughter, Kate Barlow.
+It is an account of life as a child with her family in the sect.
+The book includes family photographs and details of conversations she had as a child with the then-elderly sect members.

+Charles Mander wrote a book focusing on the earlier history under Prince's leadership.
+The Reverend Prince and his Abode of Love was published in 1976 by EP Publishing Ltd.

-In 2024, a comprehensive account of the story by Stuart Flinders was published.
-A Very British Cult: Rogue Priests and the Abode of Love, published by Icon, was recommended by The Guardian and Independent.
-The story was described by the Telegraph as a 'mostly forgotten but engrossing tale'.
+Stuart Flinders has recently written an account of the group's history, published in 2024, titled A Very British Cult: Rogue Priests and the Abode of Love.